observermedia/django-wordpress-rest/README.rst

     $ python manage.py load_wp_api <site_id>

-If you'd like to use the webhook to sync a post immediately after it's updated, integrate the ``urls`` into your project, like so:
+If you'd like to use the webhook to sync a post immediately after it's updated, include the ``urls`` into your project's ``urls.py``, like so:

 ::

-    urls.py

     from django.conf.urls import include